The Guide to Chablis Wine

 Better positioning towards the sun and higher presence of limestone marl soil are the requisites of Chablis premier cru vineyards.
 Wines have slightly richer fruit profiles with starfruit and lemon flavors along with stronger distinct flinty minerality.
 Only 15% (780 ha) of Chablis vineyards have premier cru status, of which there are a total of 70 lieu-dits (named vineyard plots).
 Of the 70 lieu-dits, there are 40 officially recognized climats (official named vineyard plot) that may appear on Chablis wine labels.
 As much as this can be overwhelming to know, only about 20 of the climats see use.
 A few well-known examples of 1er cru climats include Montée de Tonnerre, Mont de Milieu, Vaillons, and Fourchaume.

 - Grand Cru Chablis

-There is just one slope (~257 acres/~104 hectares) with 7 climats (i.e. officially designated vineyard plots).
-The grand cru vineyards are located across the Serein River from the village of Chablis.
+There is just one slope (~257 acres/~104 hectares) with 7 climats (i.e., officially designated vineyard plots).
+The grand cru vineyards sit across the Serein River from the village of Chablis.
 The vineyards have southern exposure, ideal for ripening Chardonnay, and the slope has clay marl soils (the same vein of Kimmeridgian soil as the Cliffs of Dover).
 Grand cru Chablis vary widely in taste, depending on the climat and winemaking technique.
 Some producers opt to oak-age Chablis, which adds a savory unctuousness to Chablis that can be both oily and smoky.
 The fruit in the Grand Cru wines range from intense orange-rind, apricot and passion fruit to more savory aged flavors of bruised apple and peanut shell.
 Again, the taste of a Grand Cru Chablis is highly dependent on the producer, so look into tasting notes carefully to find what you want.